samisnotinsane/hackernews-client/README.md

 ## Usage

 Begin by importing the library.
-This example assumes you're working within `news.py` from the root directory of the repo.
+This example assumes you're working within `news.py` in the root directory of the repo.

 ```
 from hackernews import hn